-The IMCC statement of Diversity, Equity, Inclusion, and Justice was drafted by the DEIJ Committee.
+The Diversity, Equity, Inclusion, and Justice (DEIJ) committee, established in 2021, is a standing committee of the IMCC Board of Directors.
+The following statement of purpose was drafted by the DEIJ Committee on behalf of the sangha.
 It is a living document which will, no doubt, continue to evolve as our sangha changes and the community of which we are a part changes.

-To reach the DEIJ committee with any sort of feedback or questions, you may confidentially email: email@example.com.
+To reach the DEIJ committee with any sort of feedback or questions, you may confidentially email Phil Dupont at firstname.lastname@example.org

 We are committed to a socially engaged Buddhism that actively fosters equity within our sangha and through service to our surrounding community.
 Our practice is not just about individual awakening, enlightenment, and freedom, but about our collective journey and transformation toward a shared experience of wisdom and justice.
 Interdependence with the world of suffering beings is embodied in the Buddhist vision of the bodhisattva, the inspired practitioner who vows to awaken in support of the liberation of all beings.